T. M. Devine

-Sir Thomas Martin Devine (born 30 July 1945), usually known as Sir Tom Devine, is a Scottish academic and author who specializes in the history of Scotland.
+Sir Thomas Martin Devine (born 30 July 1945) is a Scottish academic and author who specialises in the history of Scotland.
 He was knighted and made an Officer of the Order of the British Empire for his contributions to Scottish historiography, and is known for his overviews of modern Scottish history.
 He is an advocate of the total history approach to the history of Scotland.
 He is professor emeritus at the University of Edinburgh, and was formerly a professor at the University of Strathclyde and the University of Aberdeen.

 Life

 Early and personal life

 Thomas Martin Devine was born on 30 July 1945 in Motherwell in Lanarkshire, southern Scotland.
 His family is Scots-Irish from Irish Catholic roots.
 His four grandparents had migrated from British-ruled Ireland in 1890.
 His father benefited from what savings they accrued from working in the steel and coal industries, and went to university, going on to become a life-long schoolteacher.
 Tom Devine himself has five children.

 He attended Our Lady's High School in Motherwell, where, he has recounted, he gave up history in his second year because the way that history was taught at the time was "endlessly boring", choosing geography instead.

 Before his academic career commenced, Devine had several vacation jobs as variously a grave-digger, a Butlins Bluecoat (a clerical role, as opposed to a Butlins Redcoat) in the holiday camp at Filey, and an uncertified French language teacher in schools in Lanarkshire.